pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-wait-timeout"></a> `--wait-timeout`

-Sets a timeout to wait for workload to become ready.
+Sets a timeout to wait for the workload to become ready.

 <details><summary>Example</summary>